- PhD, Art History, University of Iowa, 2010

 - MA, Art History, Vanderbilt University

-- BA, Art History, The University of the South: Sewanee
+- BA, Art History, Sewanee: The University of the South

 - American Art and Architecture

 Rachel Stephens joined the Department of Art and Art History at The University of Alabama as Assistant Professor in 2013.
-Her research focuses on nineteenth-century American art, specifically antebellum southern art; race, representation and slavery; and Jacksonian-era portraiture.
+Her research focuses on 19th-century American art and visual culture, Jacksonian-era portraiture and political prints, antebellum southern art, and race and representation.